How do I order an AP Exam?

 I missed the deadline to submit my balance due?
 What do I do?

-Exams that have a balance due on October 21, 2019 will automatically be deactivated.
+Exams that have a balance due as of November 3, 2020 will automatically be deactivated.
 Please be timely with your balance payment.
+Reactivation of the exam will incur a $40 reactivation penalty fee.
+No exam changes are possible after March 8, 2021.

 How do I submit the exam fees?